top of page

 _masquerade etude II

-'Time lives in the landscape.
-It can be seen there, read there.
-Before memory there is the view.
-To remember is literally to see the physical traces left on the body of a place by the events of the past.
-Life itself has to be “embodied” so it can be recognized as real.’
-(Achille Mbembe, Critic of the Black Reason)
+"Time lives in the landscape."
+It can be seen and read there.
+Before memory, there is the view.
+Remembering is literally seeing the physical traces left on the body of a place by past events.
+Life itself must be “embodied” in order to be recognised as real” (Achille Mbembe, Critique of Black Reason).
+(Achille Mbembe, Critique of Black Reason)

-Reality is a geological construction, a living membrane, where layers of (hi)stories from uncountable human perspectives add up, interact, merge, compete and (re)generate each other over time to create the present, the landscape at the surface.
+Reality is a geological construction, a living membrane where layers of stories from countless human perspectives accumulate, interact, merge, compete and regenerate each other over time, creating the present landscape.
 What we see of reality is the landscape.
-The landscape, the present, consists of sites of memories (such as bodies, objects, public spaces, colonial monuments…) on which reality is written, materialised, embodied over time.
-The present should always maintain the polyvocal and multi-layered characteristics of the membrane, but most of all the landscape should always be a critical reaction to present human conditions seen through a critical framework of the past.
+This landscape consists of sites of memory, such as bodies, objects, public spaces and colonial monuments, on which reality is inscribed and embodied over time.
+The present should always maintain the polyvocal and multilayered characteristics of the membrane.
+Most importantly, the landscape should always be a critical reflection of current human conditions, viewed through a critical lens of the past.

-The permanent removal or unrepairable destruction of sites of memories (such as colonial monuments) in the landscape, as demanded by some members of the present decolization movement, can have a seismic effect, damaging and fragilizing the membrane as it changes the layer of origin of these sites of memories and thus their (hi)stories.
-Wouldn’t it be better to add a new critical layer on top to prevent unrepairable damage to the membrane that ultimately can lead to (in)voluntary isolation, misinterpretation, forgetting, falsification, damage to or destruction of past (hi)stories.
-The past must leave traces in the landscape, so that reality can be read correctly.
+Permanently removing or irreparably destroying sites of memory (such as colonial monuments) in the landscape, as some members of the decolonisation movement demand, can have a seismic effect.
+This damages and fragilises the membrane by changing the origin layer of these sites and thus their histories.
+Wouldn't it be better to add a new critical layer on top, to prevent irreparable damage to the membrane, which can ultimately lead to involuntary isolation, misinterpretation, forgetting, falsification and the damage or destruction of past stories?
+The past must leave traces in the landscape so that reality can be correctly interpreted.

 WORKS